 The Challenge

-Despite a well-resourced compliance function, the bank’s sanctions and adverse media teams were spending thousands of analyst hours each month manually reviewing low-risk alerts.
+Despite a well-resourced compliance function, the bank’s screening teams were spending thousands of analyst hours each month manually reviewing low-risk alerts.
 This created several compounding challenges:

-The bank needed a solution that could deliver immediate impact, integrate safely into an enterprise compliance stack, and stand up to regulatory and model-risk scrutiny—without adding further operational burden.
+The bank needed a solution that could deliver immediate impact, integrate safely into its enterprise compliance stack, and stand up to regulatory and model-risk scrutiny — without adding further operational burden.

 The Solution

-A key differentiator was Arva’s single-click deployment, enabling the bank to integrate Arva alongside existing screening systems with no custom engineering work and minimal operational disruption.
+A key differentiator was Arva’s single-click deployment, enabling the bank to integrate Arva alongside its existing screening systems without custom engineering work and with minimal operational disruption.

-• Confidently resolving low-risk false positives while escalating only genuinely high-risk cases to human reviewers
+This enabled Arva to confidently resolve low-risk false positives while escalating only genuinely higher-risk cases to human reviewers.

 The Results